Theo-DARONAT/ros2_humble_dev/Readme.md

 > Warning
 >
-> This image takes around one hour to build
+> This image takes around one hour to build.
+>
 > If you don't need it, you can comment the ros2-desktop-dev

 Once you build this image, you don't need to re-build it every time you want to